ChrisKurz098/ReadMeGen/README.md

 ## Usage
-    This programs alllows the user to easily create README.md files for thir projects.
+    This programs alllows the user to easily create README.md files for their projects.

 ## Questions
 Chris Kurz              [Github](https://github.com/chriskurz098)